MichalOpoka/ecfr/cfr/title-21-Food-Drugs/chapter-I-Food-Drug-Administration-Department-Health-Human-Services/subchapter-B-Food-Human-Consumption/part-173-Secondary-Direct-Food-Additives-Permitted-Food-Human-Consumption/subpart-B-Enzyme-Preparations-Microorganisms/section-173.165.md

 4. Rotary vacuum evaporator, Buchi or equivalent.

-5. Spectrophotometer - Spectral range 250-400 nanometers with spectral slit width of 2 nanometers or less; under instrument operating conditions for these absorbance measurements, the spectrophotometer shall also meet the following performance requirements:
+5. Spectrophotometer—Spectral range 250-400 nanometers with spectral slit width of 2 nanometers or less; under instrument operating conditions for these absorbance measurements, the spectrophotometer shall also meet the following performance requirements:

 Absorbance repeatability, ±0.01 at 0.4 absorbance.